 Every state has allergens that cause people to feel the impact of seasonal allergies.
 However, these states are ranked as the worst states to live in for allergy sufferers based on pollen levels, amount of the population on allergy medications and the number of ENT doctors in the area.
-The Red River Sinus Center is located in the heart of Central Louisiana in Alexandria, where individuals who have allergies, suffer the worst.
+Red River ENT Associates is located in the heart of Central Louisiana in Alexandria, where individuals who have allergies, suffer the worst.
 Thankfully, our highly trained physicians specialize in allergy and sinus treatments such as Balloon Sinuplasty.

 To request a consultation with one of our ENT and Allergy Specialists, call (318) 321-5455 or request an appointment online.

 Louisiana is home to a number of trees that pollinate, including red cedar, willow, bayberry, birch, oak and ash.